 The current Prime Minister is Abdelilah Benkirane of the moderate Islamist Justice and Development Party (Parti de la Justice et du Développement, PJD).
 He was appointed in November 2011, after elections, and heads a coalition including the centre-right nationalist Istiqlal, the liberal Popular Movement (Mouvement Populaire, MP), which has Berber roots, and the left-wing Party of Progress and Socialism (Parti du Progrès et du Socialisme, PPS; formerly the Parti Communiste du Maroc).

-Four months after the parliamentary elections of 7 October 2016, Abdelilah Benkirane, leader of the winning Islamist Justice and Development Party (PJD), has still been unable to form the coalition government required by law.
+Four months after the parliamentary elections of 7 October 2016, Abdelilah Benkirane, leader of the winning Islamist Justice and Development Party (PJD), was unable to form the coalition government required by law.
+In March 2017, the king appointed Saad Eddine el-Othmani, who is a member of PJD, to form the government.

 According to the Constitution, Parliament exercises legislative power and can validate the authority of the government.
 Both chambers debate the government’s programme, but only the House of Representatives can vote it down.
 Parliament passes laws: legislative bills are submitted to both chambers, and if they do not adopt an identical text, the government sets up a joint committee with equal representation to establish it.
 If the committee cannot agree, the House of Representatives has the last word.
 Ministers can be questioned orally in both chambers, and a vote of no-confidence in the government can be passed.
 There are two parliamentary sessions a year, beginning in October and April.
 The October session is opened by the King.
 Each session lasts for no more than four months.
 Full sessions are held in public.
 The previous elections were held on 25 November 2011, but voter turnout was low (45 per cent), indicating the lack of trust in the electoral system.
 In the 2016 elections, the results were close for the two main parties: the PJD won 125 of the 395 seats whereas the Authenticity and Modernity Party took 102.
 The conservative Independence Party trailed in third place with 43 seats.